 Meditation can be difficult because we aren’t used to simply sitting and doing nothing.Start by meditating for 5 minutes a day, and slowly increase your time.
 There are people who actually meditate for hours at a time!
 (But don’t feel like you need to do this—10- 20 minutes a day can be highly beneficial).

 - Knitting.
 Creating something new can help your mind focus and provide a senseof accomplishment.

-- Play or sit with your pet.
-Pets provide companionship and are known to helpreduce blood pressure and provide a sense of calm.
+- Play or sit with a pet.
+Pets provide companionship and help reduce blood pressure.
+They also provide a sense of calm.

 - Practice yoga.
 Yoga is a great way to practice mindfulness.
 By focusing on gettinginto positions correctly and holding them, the mind-body connection kicks into play.
 Your mind slows down and can help relieve anxiety and tension.